 Understanding 'what works and what doesn't' requires people of faith to include their deepest spiritual values in the measurement and evidence process.
 We recognise and encourage distinctive faith-inspired perspectives on evidence because we want to include the spiritual dimensions that are present in all people.
 The spiritual is not a separate dimension.
 Therefore we seek evidence frameworks which capture the holistic, integrated nature of every person.

 This guide is for local users, practitioners, field staff and those who are members of the Evidence Working Group

-In 2015, more than 50 international leaders of religious groups and faith based organisations signed The Moral and Spiritual Imperative supported by Dr Jim Kim, World Bank President.
+In 2015, more than 50 international leaders of religious groups and faith based organisations– local, national, and global– signed The Moral and Spiritual Imperative supported by Dr Jim Kim, World Bank President.
 In the statement, faith leaders committed 'to act guided by the best evidence of what works and what doesn't.
 The Evidence Working Group seeks to help achieve this commitment by sharing experience and knowledge to promote joint learning, and to improve the excellence of the evidence from our diverse religious and faith groups.
-We are committed to learning together.
-We recognise gathering and use measurement information and evidence is a complex, challenging task.
-None of us claim to have arrived!

 What is evidence and why is it important?

 Faith groups have unique perspectives on evidence, based on our various understandings of how God works in our world.

 Practical guidelines and steps to understanding how to get started or improve work with evidence.

 Below are a list of tools and resources that different faith groups have contributed to the Guide.
 Each example explains how a particular faith group has approached evidence in one aspect of their work.
 We hope that you will be able to find examples and resources that are useful to your own faith group’s learning.
 We hope these guidelines and examples will jumpstart your process of thinking through gathering information and measuring and learning from a faith perspective.